igniterealtime/webmeet/README.md

 `````

 The <script/> tag above brings in the WebMeet web control and the <link/> tag brings in the default css file to style it.
-Copy the verto and webmeet folders to the same folder as your index.html page.
+Copy the webmeet, jitsimeet, verto and phone folders to the same folder as your index.html page.
 Thats it!!
 Reload your web page.

 You should now see a coloured chat bubble that remains on the bottom right side of your web page as you scroll up and down your web page.
 Click on it to open the chat window.
 Enter a nick name for the multi-user chat and hit enter.